 The main eatery inside the land is Docking Bay 7 Food and Cargo, a quick-service restaurant.
 According to Disney lore, it’s the home of Chef Strono “Cookie” Tuggs, the former chef at Maz Kanata’s castle on Takodana from The Force Awakens.
 The restaurant, housed in a working hangar bay, serves beef pot roast, roasted chicken or fish, and vegetarian dishes.
 At Oga’s Cantina, the galaxy’s most infamous watering hole, join smugglers, rogue traders, and bounty hunters for Bespin Fizz, Bloody Rancor, Dagobah Slug Slinger, Jedi Mind Trick, and T-16 Skyhopper, just to name a few.

-Oga’s Cantina is a super-headliner, so long lines form as soon as visitors arrive, and Disney will probably implement a virtual queue here too.
-In that case you will be able to make a reservation for a visit to the popular watering whole, but a no-show fee of $10 per person will be charged to your credit card if you decide not to go or use the reservation solely to obtain a guaranteed entry into Galaxy’s Edge.
+Oga’s Cantina is a super-headliner, so long lines form as soon as visitors arrive, and Disney has implemented a virtual queue here too.
+Make a reservation for a visit to the popular watering whole via My Disney Experience or visit disneyworld.com/Cantina.
+Please check at the location for availabilities.
+A no-show fee of $10 per person will be charged to your credit card if you decide not to go or use the reservation solely to obtain a guaranteed entry into Galaxy’s Edge.